Physics-50/Module-2/docs/week1.md

 Calibrating distance:

 In the latter portion of each video, after the sphere has landed on the floor of the cylinder, you will see that a ruler has been inserted into the beaker to help you determine an actual distance scale for measuring the falling sphere’s trajectory.
 In each video, the ruler is placed, to the best of our ability, directly at and above the final location of the sphere, so that the millimeter markings on the ruler occupy the same locations in physical space (and in the video frame) as the trajectory of the sphere.
+We have tilted the ruler side to side slightly in most videos, so that you can pick a frame in which the ruler is nicely vertical.
 Use the ruler portion of each video to establish a distance calibration, via the steps below.
 You should also verify that the distance scale is constant over the height of the liquid.

 In the top toolbar, click “Create,” then “Calibration Tools,” and then “calibration tape.”
 A yellow instruction bar at the lower right will tell you to hold down the shift key and then click where you want the first end of your calibration tape to be; then release the shift key.
 After you have created the first end, you can click and drag it to fine-tune its position.
 Still following the yellow instruction bar, hold down the shift key and click somewhere else to place the other end of your calibration tape.
 You can now click and drag it to adjust it further.